Shewiiii/EQutilities/README.md

 In this repo, all EQ profiles are based on the B&K 5128, the most accurate measurment rig available to this day, and have been created using more relevent targets such as JM-1.
 The EQ results should be much more enjoyable and "neutral" than autoEQ's.

+#### Available Targets:
+- 5128 Diffuse Field (-0.8 or -1dB/oct.
+Tilt)
+- JM-1 (-0.8 or -1dB/oct.
+Tilt)
+- Soundguys Target (Personnal favorite, sounds very technical)

+The more the slope is important, the more "dark" the sound will be.

 ### Easily EQ your IEM to another IEM
 If you want your IEM to sound like another one without buying it, or if you want to vary your listening experience, you can do it easely with the presets available in this repo.
 Even though the EQ won't result in the same sound as the actual IEM because of HRTF and acousitc impedence variation, you should get *pretty* close to it.